-- Graduate travel awards will be awarded in three funding rounds per year, with proposals due to the Director of Graduate Studies in Week Seven of each quarter, and decisions announced in Week Nine of the same quarter.
-The DGS will post a call for proposals on the histinfo listserv near the beginning of each quarter.
-The DGS, in consultation with the Chair of the Department, will review all applications and make the funding decisions.
+Graduate travel awards will be awarded in three funding rounds per year, with proposals due to the Director of Graduate Studies in Week Seven of each quarter, and decisions announced in Week Nine of the same quarter.
+The DGS will post a call for proposals on the gradhist listserv each quarter.
+The Director of Graduate Studies, in consultation with the Chair of the Department, will review all applications and make the funding decisions.

 AUTUMN (deadline Monday, November 18, 2019): Open to dissertation research grants and conference travel.

 WINTER (deadline Monday, February 24, 2020): Open to pre-dissertation summer research grants, dissertation research grants, and conference travel.